Bluefire2/bloo-bot/README.md

   "aliases": ["alias1", "alias2"] <-- aliases for the command,
-  "defaults": A number; if the command has any default parameters, specify how many here, defaults to 0, "update": "true" if the command changes a server variable, defaults to false, "admin": "true" if the user needs to have admin privileges in the server to execute the command, defaults to false },
+  "defaults": A number; if the command has any default parameters, specify how many here, defaults to 0, "update": "true" if the command changes a server variable, defaults to false, "permissions": "admin" if the user needs to have admin privileges in the server to execute the command, defaults to false },
 ...
 ```